U.S. working to designate Muslim Brotherhood a terrorist group: White House

 The U.S. administration debated the terrorist designation for the Muslim Brotherhood shortly after Trump took office in January 2017. (reut.rs/2J0Qefj)

-Some branches of the Brotherhood, including the Palestinian group Hamas, have engaged in anti-government violence and provoked violent government reactions.
+Some branches of the Brotherhood have engaged in anti-government violence and provoked violent government reactions.
 Ayman al-Zawahiri, the leader of al-Qaeda, was once a member of the Egyptian Muslim Brotherhood.

 Other offshoots in Turkey and Tunisia have forsworn violence and come to power by democratic means.